cedadev/jasmin-workshop/exercises/ex01/README.md

       id8-. view graphics .->id5
    ```

    The service is [fully documented here](https://help.jasmin.ac.uk/docs/interactive-computing/graphical-linux-desktop-access-using-nx/), including installation and troubleshooting tips, so we recommend you follow those to get set up.

-   Once you have estabished a connection to an `nx-login` server, return here to complete the rest of this exercise.
+   Once you have estabished a connection to an `nx` server, return here to complete the rest of this exercise.

    Your onward connection to the sci machine needs to "enable X11 forwarding" using the `-X` option as well as the `-A` relating to the key:

    ```
-   ssh -AX train050@sci1.jasmin.ac.uk
+   ssh -AX train050@sci-vm-01.jasmin.ac.uk
    ```

-   Once logged in to the sci machine, you can run a simple graphical command like `xeyes` or `xclock` and observe the output on the desktop.
-You can kill these applications with `CTRL-c`.
+   Once logged in to the sci machine, you can run a simple graphical command like `xterm` (a terminal window running directly on that `sci` server.
+Close it with `exit`.
+A more fully-featured terminal is also available with the command `xfce4-terminal`.

-   > **_NOTE:_**  As [described here](https://help.jasmin.ac.uk/article/4810-graphical-linux-desktop-access-using-nx), the `nx-login` servers include a Firefox web browser which can be used for using some web-based tools which may only be available within JASMIN.
-Please do not use them for general web browsing, and please use Firefox on the `nx-login` machines rather than the `sci` machines, to preserve resources for processing on the `sci` machines.
+   > **_NOTE:_**  As [described here](https://help.jasmin.ac.uk/article/4810-graphical-linux-desktop-access-using-nx), the `nx` servers include a Firefox web browser which can be used for using some web-based tools which may only be available within JASMIN.
+Please do not use them for general web browsing, and please use Firefox on the `nx` machines rather than the `sci` machines, to preserve resources for processing on the `sci` machines.
 The same article also discusses why using the NX client significantly improves performance for graphical applications run on JASMIN, if you're viewing the output somewhere remote to JASMIN.

   ### Answers to questions